$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

-If one wishes to build fibered $(G,X)$-manifolds, then knowing the appropriate fiber is an important first step.
-In \cite{DE25a}, we describe explicitly the topology of the fiber for the \cite{GW12} domain $\Omega_{\rho} \subset \Ein^{2,3}$ to be $\Ein^{2,1}$ for Hitchin representations, solving (i) in this case.
-This result is then inspiration for the $\Ein^{2,1}$-fibered $(\Gtwosplit, \Ein^{2,3})$-structures we build presently.
-Similarly, in the present work, we solve (i) for $\Gtwosplit$-Hitchin representations and $X=\Pho^\times$, the $\Gtwosplit$-partial manifold of the long root $\alpha$, finding the fiber to be $\RP^2\times\mathbb{S}^1$.
-We then also build fibered $(\Gtwosplit,\Pho^\times)$-structures on 5-manifolds with fiber $\RP^2\times \mathbb{S}^1$.
-In this way, we use the geometry of Hitchin representations to guide more broad constructions of geometric structures.

-An important technical issue, discussed in $\S$\ref{Sec:Technique}, is the \emph{geometry} of this fiber, and how it sits in the ambient flag manifold.
-The fibers we use are \emph{twisted}, and do not sit in the ambient space as one might naively expect.
-We suspect this twisting is a general feature of the fibers of the \cite{GW12, KLP18} domains of discontinuity, likely becoming much more complicated in future examples of higher rank and higher dimensional Lie groups $G$.

-In \cite{Eva25}, the second author gave an explicit geometric structures interpretation of $\Hit(S,\Gtwosplit)$ using $J$-holomorphic curves $\tilde{\Sigma} \rightarrow \quadric$ in the psuedosphere $\quadric$.
-The fibered geometric structures in \cite{Eva25} are modeled on the $\Gtwosplit$-flag manifold $\Ein^{2,3}$ and live on a non-compact fiber bundle $M \rightarrow S$.
-The developing map in \cite{Eva25} has image both inside and outside of the domain $\Omega$ defined by \cite{GW12} even in the Fuchsian-Hitchin case.
-Thus, although an explicit geometric structures interpretation has been developed for $G=\Gtwosplit$, the questions (i), (ii), (iii) were unaddressed for the $(\Gtwosplit, \Ein^{2,3})$-manifolds of \cite{GW12}.
-One aim of the present work is to revisit these questions.

-The case of $\Gtwosplit$ is not the end of a story in which geometric structures are built for rank two groups $G$ with Higgs bundles.
-Rather, this is part of the beginning of a developing trend, largely promoted by Collier, to study Slodowy slices and whether the associated representations admit fibered geometric structures and are Anosov.
-For future work, we are currently studying the Anosov properties of the representations associated to $\alpha$ and $\beta$-bundles, and we hope to later connect the geometric structures defined here via differential geometry, with the abstract geometric structures defined via domains of discontinuity in \cite{GW12, KLP18} more generally, beyond the Hitchin case.
+The study of geometric structures with Higgs bundles does not end with $G=\Gtwosplit$.
+Rather, this work is part of the beginning of a developing trend, largely promoted by Collier, to study Slodowy slices for Lie groups of any rank and whether the associated representations admit fibered geometric structures and are Anosov.
+In forthcoming work \cite{DE26Anosov}, we prove many of the representations associated to $\sigma$-bundles are $P_{\sigma}$-Anosov and, moreover, the developing maps of the geometric structures constructed here with bases of pencil have image precisely the domain of discontinuity defined in \cite{GW12, KLP18}.